1wunderkind/loopgpt-backend/STEP5_SECURITY_HARDENING.md

 ## Overview

-This document describes the implementation of **Step 5: Rate Limiting & Security Hardening** for the LoopGPT backend.
+This document describes the implementation of **Step 5: Rate Limiting & Security Hardening** for the LooptOS backend.
 This step adds production-grade security features to protect against abuse, ensure fair usage, and maintain audit trails for sensitive operations.